gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 ## A Practical Example

 As with any framework, there are a few holes in WPF. `ObservableCollection<T>` is one of these.
 The class is coded in such a way that you can only access it (read and write) on the thread which it was created.
-I’m sure they had their reasons, but this has caused me issues in asynchronous applications.
+I'm sure they had their reasons, but this has caused me issues in asynchronous applications.

 Suppose you want to show a screen, but the view model contains a collection of strings which may take some time to populate.
 Being the good MVVM developer you are, you decided to use `ObservableCollection<string>` to back the property.
 And wanting to ensure that the property is always a collection which notifies of any changes, you made that the property type as well.
-You also returned the view model with the collection empty and are populating it off of the UI thread so that your interface doesn’t freeze while loading the data because you know that’s really annoying for the user.
+You also returned the view model with the collection empty and are populating it off of the UI thread so that your interface doesn't freeze while loading the data because you know that's really annoying for the user.

-Now that you have your asynchronous solution all coded up to architectural perfection, you run the app and it crashes because the `ObservableCollection<string>` you used isn’t thread safe and editing it off of the UI thread (as is good practice) causes it to barf.
+Now that you have your asynchronous solution all coded up to architectural perfection, you run the app and it crashes because the `ObservableCollection<string>` you used isn't thread safe and editing it off of the UI thread (as is good practice) causes it to barf.
 Great. now you have to either load synchronously or develop your own thread-safe notifying collection.
 Fortunately for you, there are such collections available online.

 So you have a problem.
 What type can you use for your property which implements `IEnumerable` and `INotifyCollectionChanged`?
-I’ll give you a hint: there isn’t a built-in abstraction type that does this.
+I'll give you a hint: there isn't a built-in abstraction type that does this.
 So you make one:

 ```c#
 public interface INotifyingEnumerable : IEnumerable, INotifyCollectionChanged {}